TN 38 (09-22)

 1. Purpose of the SSA-632

-We use the SSA-632 to collect pertinent information about the overpaid person and his or her household members, if any, when the overpaid person requests a waiver of overpayment recovery.
-The overpaid person or a person representing the overpaid person can complete the SSA-632.
-A technician can assist with completing the SSA-632 if the person requests our assistance.
+We use the SSA-632 to collect pertinent information about the overpaid individual and the overpaid individual's household family members, if any, when the overpaid individual requests a waiver.
+The overpaid individual or an individual representing the overpaid individual can help complete the SSA-632.
+A technician can assist with completing the SSA-632 if the overpaid individual requests our assistance.
 At the top of the SSA-632, we inform the public when to complete the following forms and provide the purpose of the forms:

 • SSA-561, Request for Reconsideration;